gengyu89/gengyu89.github.io/_posts/2020-09-13-leetcode-journey.markdown

 * Minimum Spanning Tree: Kruskal - O[E log(V)], Prim - O[E+V log(V)]
 * Dynamics Programming: knapsack (pseudo-polynomial), KMP (failure function), shortest editing distance, minimum coins of changes - check online for individual time complexity

-Based on the preceding choices, optimization seems quite necessary for sparse graphs, in which V is the number of vertices, and E is the number of edges.
+Based on the preceding choices, optimization is quite necessary for sparse graphs, in which V is the number of vertices, and E is the number of edges.
 Also, note that the runtime may differ for specific problems.

 ![khans_algorithm](/img/in-post/post-leetcode-journey/Topological_Sort.png)